 Rent as set at admission or annual re-examination will remain in effect for the period between regular rent determinations unless changes in family circumstances occur.
 The participant is required and agrees to report, in writing, the following specified changes in family income and composition within ten (10) calendar days of occurrence.

 Loss or addition to family composition of any kind through birth, death, marriage, divorce, removal or other continuing circumstance and the amount, if any, of such family member's income.
 Any such additions, other than birth, must be approved by the HA in advance, and must qualify, the same as an applicant or any prospective new participant.
+These changes will be processed as non-interim reexaminations unless adjusted income decreases by 10 percent or more; or increases by 10 percent or more based on unearned income; or earned income if the family had a prior interim decrease.

 Employment, unemployment or changes in income for employment of a permanent nature of the family head, spouse, or other wage earner eighteen (18) years of age or older.